Cream-less pureed vegetable soups

 Lemon, lime or orange juice; apple cider, balsamic, rice or Spanish sherry vinegar.

 Roast your vegetables before you add them to the soup to deepen and enhance their flavors.
 Mix a variety of vegetables and perhaps an apple or pear to create a more complex flavor than a single-vegetable soup.
 Puree some of the vegetables, leaving some diced vegetables for a varied texture.
+Add a few teaspoons of miso to

 Most delicious soups start with a foundation of sautéed onions, leeks or shallots.
 You can enhance this foundation by adding chopped carrots, celery, garlic, peppers or tomatoes to create what the French call a mirepoix and the Latin countries call a sofrito.
 Spend a few moments to do a good job cooking your onion foundation and it will greatly enhance your soup.
 Most cream-less pureed vegetable soups freeze very well.
 So make a big batch for tonight and freeze the rest for another meal.